Step 4: Full View

 Principal Engineer R directed the stormwater design for the BWJ subdivision.
 Post-construction, neighboring properties flooded.
 City C engaged Firm IBM for an independent stormwater review.
 IBM's analysis showed post-development runoff flows exceeded pre-development conditions, in violation of City C's regulatory requirement.
 IBM also identified third-party contributing factors: an undersized driveway culvert belonging to one property owner, and extensive paved areas and a large outbuilding constructed by another property owner.
 R subsequently acknowledged the error and undertook remediation.
 Property owners lodged complaints.
 The flooding constituted actual, material harm to identifiable third parties.

-Review Plans Without Disclosing Prior Employment Board's choice Review and approve Firm BWJ's subdivision plans in the ordinary course without disclosing prior employment relationship, relying on elapsed time since departure as sufficient attenuation of any conflict
+O2 Review and approve Firm BWJ's subdivision plans in the ordinary course without disclosing prior employment relationship, relying on elapsed time since departure as sufficient attenuation of any conflict Board's choice

 Rebuttals